Kuntesh/TicketServiceSystem/README.txt

 Issues faced during implementation:
 I didn't actually get why we need Optional<Integer> instead of just an integer.
 I assumed it should be integer and moved ahead.
 Initially, I wasn't sure how to reset the hold tickets count.
 Thought of using thread as the best option.
-I implemented numSeatsAvailable() which returns number of seats for the requested venue but haven't done it by seating level.
+I have implemented numSeatsAvailable() which returns number of seats for the requested venue.
+However, it's not returning by seating level.
 I was facing some problem while designing SeatHold object but to my best knowledge I have designed it accordingly so that it contains all key elements.